Acceptable Use Policy.

 - copyright owners or their agents may direct Megaport to remove copyright materials from the Network or systems or to prevent people from accessing those materials;

 - Megaport may provide information (including personal information) about Customers and their use of the Services to copyright owners and their agents;

 - appropriate law enforcement authorities or agencies may direct Megaport to remove from the Network and servers any content which is classified, or likely to be classified, as prohibited, obscene or indecent content;

 - Megaport may take steps to minimise the amount of unsolicited electronic messages; and

 - Megaport may take steps to comply with any such directions or requirements of law enforcement authorities or agencies, without notice to Customer.

-Without limiting Megaport’s other rights, if the load on one of Customer’s ports reaches or exceeds the maximum allowed capacity on that port (as stated in Customer’s Service Order) for:
+- Without limiting Megaport’s other rights, if the load on one of Customer’s Ports reaches or exceeds the maximum allowed capacity on that Port (as stated in Customer’s Order) for:

 - any three months within a period of six months,

 - Megaport’s Network Operations Centre will monitor utilisation of: